 Today, I’ll go through the Best Equipment Free Exercises To Do After a Long Flight.

 A couple of weeks ago, I left the winter of Kelowna and headed down to sunny Miami.
-After the long flight, I was feeling stiff and slightly ‘off’.
-So, I went through these 4 exercises in my hotel room in order to loosen up my body.
-Long flights can really wreak havoc on the balance of your body and push your body into muscle imbalances.
+After the long flight, I was feeling stiff and slightly ‘off.’
+Long flights can wreak havoc on your body’s balance and push your body into muscle imbalances.
+So, I went through these four exercises in my hotel room to loosen up my body.

 CLICK HERE to watch the YouTube video.

-The 4 exercises that I did when I got back to my hotel room are the following:
+The four exercises that I did when I got back to my hotel room are the following:

 This is my favorite stretch.
 Once again, your legs are hip-width apart.
 Take a step back and bring your back knee down.
 Tighten up your abdominal area to lock in your pelvis.
-Tighten up your glute, bring your hips forward, and look for a light stretch.
-It could be down from the knee all the way up into the hip.
+Tighten your glute, bring your hips forward, and look for a light stretch.
+It could be down from the knee up into the hip.

 90-90 Hip Flexor Stretch

-For some people this stretch might be stronger than the Calf Stretch.
-With this one, we will do twice on each side, holding for 20 seconds.
+For some people, this stretch might be stronger than the Calf Stretch.
+With this one, we will do it twice on each side, holding for 20 seconds.

 Start with your legs hip-width apart.
-Bring your arms overhead so your palms are facing each other and then tighten up your abdominal area.
-Start off with just reaching as high as you can and then relax.
+Bring your arms overhead, so your palms face each other, and then tighten your abdominal area.
+Start with just reaching as high as you can and then relax.

 Reaching for the Sky

 Now try to combine this with breathing.
-With your legs in the right position and arms overhead, tighten up your abdominal area, reaching and breathing out.
+With your legs in the right position and arms overhead, tighten your abdominal area, reaching and breathing out.
 Try to reach higher up.
+Reach for the Sky for about five seconds and then relax.
 With this exercise, you are decompressing the spine.
-Reach for the sky for about five seconds and then relax.

 Reaching for the Sky with Breathing

 Do this a minimum of 5 times, slow and controlled.
-If it feels good you can continue on doing ten repetitions.
+If it feels good, you can continue doing ten repetitions.

-Move into a 4 point position with your hands underneath your shoulders, and your knees underneath your hips.
+Move into a 4-point position with your hands underneath your shoulders and your knees underneath your hips.
 Tighten up your abdominal area.
 Reach forward with one arm and reach back with the opposite leg.
-Maintain good alignment, hold for two to five seconds, and then lower back down.
+Maintain good alignment, hold for two to five seconds, and lower back down.
 Relax that abdominal area and then switch sides.

-When sitting for a long period of time, your stabilizing core muscles are not working properly.
-What we are trying to do is fire them up with the Bird Dog.
-We are activating and turning them on properly so that they can work again.
+When sitting for a long period, your stabilizing core muscles are not working properly.
+We are trying to fire them up with the Bird Dog.
+We are activating and turning them on properly so they can work again.
 We are also protecting and supporting your back.

 Rick Kaselj, MS.